CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 # Documentation and Further Tuning

 Here is the Klipper [documentation](https://www.klipper3d.org/Overview.html) where you can find more info about configuring Klipper.
 These config files are a great starting point and will get you up and printing.
 However, everyones printer is slightly different and will need to be calibrated and tuned further.
 Klipper has a lot of really cool features like pressure advance and input shaping.
-Take the time to read through the documentation and understand Klippers features; there's so many that even I'm still learning.
+Take the time to read through the documentation and understand Klippers features; there's so many.
 The [config reference](https://www.klipper3d.org/Config_Reference.html) section is probably the most useful reference while tuning.

 # Troubleshooting